This country-specific Q&A provides an overview of Aviation Finance & Leasing laws and regulations applicable in Bahamas.

 Is your aircraft registry an owner-register (registering ownership interests) or an operator-register (registering interests as operator)?
 Please also state any conditions, procedural steps or formality requirements for such registration and explain how this is evidenced (for example, the issuance of a Certificate of Registration)

-The Bahamian aircraft registry is owner-register.
+The Bahamian aircraft registry is an owner-register.
+Registration in The Bahamas is evidenced by a Certificate of Registration.

 An aircraft may be registered in the Bahamas domestic aircraft register if it is: